Aiven-Open/klaw-docs/docs/docs/Concepts/promotion.md

 When promoting a schema to a higher environment in Klaw, you can use the **Force Register Schema** option, which enables you to register a schema that may not be compatible with previous schemas.
-By selecting this option, then Klaw will change the compatibility of the subject (topic) to **NONE**, register the new schema and then revert to the previous subject compatibility.
-If the subject compatibility is not set, it will fall back to the global compatibility.
+By selecting this option, Klaw will change the compatibility of the subject (topic) to **NONE**, register the new schema, and then revert to the previous subject compatibility.
+If the subject compatibility is not set, it will fall back to global compatibility.
 However, Klaw will not change the global compatibility.

 :::note